Politics in west UP has grown from communal to real issues, says RLD’s Jayant Chaudhary

-As his party attempts to regain its presence in the Lok Sabha, Rashtriya Lok Dal (RLD) vice-president Jayant Chaudhary on Friday said that the significance of the by-election in Kairana goes beyond one Parliamentary seat, and that politics has evolved from communal issues in this region of western UP.
+As his party attempts to regain its presence in the Lok Sabha, Rashtriya Lok Dal (RLD) vice-president Jayant Chaudhary on Friday said that the significance of the by-election in Kairana goes beyond one Parliamentary seat and that politics has evolved from communal issues in this region of western UP.

 “Communal tensions have been high here but people have moved on.
 So it is very important for people outside to know that politics has evolved from there, and it is now about real issues — farmer’s issues and other things.
 At least our campaign has been around that,” Chaudhary, the former MP from Mathura and grandson of Chaudhary Charan Singh, said.